shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 Settings are often useful if you want reusable apps and you don't want to hard code any values in the app itself.
 - **python/app/dialog.py** - This contains the logic and event callbacks etc. that produces the main app window.
 - **python/app/ui** - This folder contains the automatically generated ui code and resource file.
 You don't edit this directly, instead you edit the QT ui file in the resources folder.
-- **resources/** - In the resources folder, the `dialog.ui` file is a QT Designer file which you can open up and use to rapidly design and define the look and feel of the App.
+- **resources/** - In the resources folder, the `dialog.ui` file is a QT Designer file which you can open up and use to rapidly design and define the look and feel of the app.
 Once you have made changes you have to execute the `build_resources.sh` script which will convert the ui file to python code and store it as the `/python/app/ui/dialo.py`.
 - **style.qss** - You can define qss (QT style sheets) for your UI in this file.